 This salt-of-the-earth hippie family wove macrame belts and purses and made pretty flower pots.
 They probably also embroidered jeans, baked granola and tie-dyed vintage T-shirts.
 They made their living selling these treasures to local folks from their mobile craft store in the Piggyback Shack on the back of their far-out yellow van.

 Initially, the dolls' fashions were DIY and you could customize the threads yourself.
 The second series SF fashions were redesigned and looked a little more modern.
 Steve wore jeans instead of khaki pants and another red turtleneck but in a brighter color and different fabric.
-Stephie had a more noticeable update.
+Steffie had a more noticeable update.
 Her granny-style dress with the apron was replaced with a cooler jumper dress over a short-sleeved red blouse.
 Her hair was shorter, blonder and styled a bit differently.
 Check out their different fashions.

 The Sunshine Family's modest (vinyl fold-out) one-bedroom home had a wood-burning furnace, rocking chair, kitchenette set, bed and other accessories and furniture.
 The house was comprised of a bedroom, kitchen, patio and living room.
 The Sunshine Fun Family got an updated house that included a kiddie pool and swing set.
 Each Sunshine family of dolls and each family accessory came with its own things-to-make Idea Book.
 It gave kids suggestions on how to creatively decorate The Sunshine Family's home with odds-n-ends around the house.
 You could grow potato plants in tiny paper cups, braid yarn to make a rug, make a sofa out of a milk carton or build an ice cream stick fence.